 If you still require expert help, call in a professional to do a regular check every few months.

 Frequently Asked Questions (FAQs) About Water Softeners

 Where do I install a water softener?

 Water softeners should be installed near your house’s water supply line.
 If you have the right knowledge and tools, you can simply install yours yourself.
 If not, you can always call in a professional!

 When you install a water softener, you can set up different lines for cooking and drinking — which is especially useful if you have family members who can’t tolerate sodium.

 Will my water bill increase if I use a water softener?

-How much sodium is added to the water by a salt-based water softener?
+How much sodium does a salt-based water softener add to water?

 When should I not use softened water?

 Do not use softened water for outdoor activities like watering plants or grass — it’s a waste, and the high sodium content can be unhealthy for plants.